Skip to page navigation

 This section provides resourcing of Open Season materials to conduct a Federal Benefits Open Season.

-FEHB fee-for-service (FFS) and health maintenance organization (HMO) plan brochures are also available digitally on Carrier websites.
-Employing offices may order FFS paper brochures using the instructions found in the annual Call Letter for FEHB Open Season Distribution of FFS Brochures.
+FEHB and PSHB fee-for-service (FFS) and health maintenance organization (HMO) plan brochures are also available digitally on Carrier websites.
+Employing offices may order FFS paper brochures using the instructions found in the annual Carrier Letter for FEHB and PSHB Open Season Distribution of FFS Brochures.
 Carriers and field offices alike report that brochures go to waste because they are not used.
 Please consider how many printed brochures were used for the prior Open Season when obtaining brochures for an upcoming Open Season.

-Employing offices can download or print FEDVIP brochures from the plan websites directly or from the BENEFEDS website.
+Employing offices can download or print FEDVIP brochures from a plan's website directly or from the BENEFEDS website.
 Both FEDVIP brochures and plan contact information are available under Insurance, Dental or Vision overview pages respectively.

 Flexible spending account marketing materials can be found on the FSAFEDS website.